Michigan Trade Schools and Colleges

 Trade School Accreditation

-Smiling young woman with glasses and a denim jacket sitting at an outdoor table in front of a building with an open laptopAccreditation is a mark of approval from an independent agency that has evaluated the school and determined that it meets or exceeds the agency's quality standards.
+Young woman in glasses and denim jacket sitting at an outdoor table with a smartphone, smiling, with a modern building in the background.Accreditation is a mark of approval from an independent agency that has evaluated the school and determined that it meets or exceeds the agency's quality standards.
 A school must be accredited by a regional or national agency recognized by the U.S. Department of Education for students at that school to be eligible for federal financial aid.

 The Higher Learning Commission regionally accredits many Michigan post-secondary institutions.
 Others receive national accreditation through agencies like the Accrediting Council for Career Schools and Colleges or the Council on Occupational Education.